sgmonda/stdio/readme.md

 ## read()

-This function reads standard input by lines, waiting for a line to be processed successfully before reading the next one.
-This is perfect for huge files as lines are read only as you process them, so you don't have to worry about system resources:
+This function reads the whole standard input by lines, waiting for a line to be processed successfully before reading the next one.
+This is perfect for huge files as lines are read only as you process them, so you don't have to worry about system resources.

 ```javascript
 import { read } from 'stdio';